legislated/legislated-web/wiki/ubuntu.md

 ## Ruby

-If you have already use a tool for installing rubies, use that to install version **2.3.0** and skip this section.
+If you already have a tool for installing rubies, use that to install version **2.3.0** and skip this section.
 If you have a dysfunctional `rvm`/`rbenv` setup, uninstall it first.
-Once you have no existing tool for installing rubies, let's install `rbenv`:
+Once you have no existing tool for installing rubies...

 Install ruby-dev: